на титульну сторінку

 Submitting a manuscript to Theriologia Ukrainica the author(s) acknowledge(s) that neither this manuscript nor another manuscript of similar content has not been published earlier and is not under consideration in another journal.
 Authors should present an accurate account of the work performed and the results obtained, followed by an objective discussion.
 Review articles should be accurate, objective and comprehensive.
 Authors may be asked to provide the raw data of their study.
 Authors should ensure that work and/or words of others has been appropriately cited.
 Plagiarism in all its forms is unacceptable.

 If the work involves the use of live animals, the authors should ensure that all procedures were performed in compliance with relevant laws and institutional guidelines.
-In particular, authors are recommended to comply with the International Union for Conservation of Nature (IUCN) Policy Statement on Research Involving Species at Risk of Extinction and consult the IUCN red list index of threatened species, as well as with the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
-Additionally, authors should follow the legal requirements for the care and use of animals according to the laws of Ukraine "On Fauna" (>>>), "On the Red Book of Ukraine" (>>>), "On Protection of Animals from Cruel Treatment" (>>>), and other legislative acts of Ukraine.
+The journal requires proof of institutional review board approval of the methods of obtaining material and handling animals.
+Authors are recommended to comply with the International Union for Conservation of Nature 'IUCN Policy Statement on Research Involving Species at Risk of Extinction' as well as with the 'Convention on the Trade in Endangered Species of Wild Fauna and Flora'.
+Additionally, authors should follow the legal requirements for the care and use of animals according to the laws of Ukraine 'On Fauna' (>>>), 'On the Red Book of Ukraine' (>>>), 'On Protection of Animals from Cruel Treatment' (>>>), and other legislative acts of Ukraine.

 When authors discover significant errors or inaccuracies in their own published work, it is their obligation to notify the editors and cooperate with them to either correct the paper in the form of an erratum or to retract the paper.